RitchieLab/dnanexus/apps/association_result_annotation/Readme.md

 ## What data are required for this app to run?

-App requires a tab separated file containing information from a GWAS study.
+- App requires a tab separated file containing information from a GWAS study.
+- A database file compatible with sqlite3 can also be provided; although, a default database is already set.

 **Note: App works with Human genome build 37 only**